platers/obsidian-linter/CONTRIBUTING.md

    4. You should probably use some helper functions from `utils.ts`, such as `formatYAML`.
 5. Run `npm run compile` to build, generate documentation, and test the plugin.
 6. Run `npm run lint` to lint the plugin.

-_Make sure to use Node 15.x or higher._

 ## Tests